BACK TO INDEX//BACK TO BLIND CHOICE

 30 films where exposed, and the collages assembled in Melbourne, in Alex Rizkalla's studio on Albert Street, West Brunswick, in the days before the show opened on April 15.

-Terri Bird for her part had prepared installations of objects and materials that aimed to copy in three dimensions the photographs J.S. had made in Paris, which in their turn copied Bird's detail photographs from the space of "h." (formerly used by a clothes-making facility) Needless to say, the installations were on the same place as where the original photographs had been shot.
+Terri Bird for her part had prepared installations of objects and materials that aimed to copy in three dimensions the photographs JS had made in Paris, which in their turn copied Bird's detail photographs from the space of "h." (formerly used by a clothes-making facility) Needless to say, the installations were on the same place as where the original photographs had been shot.

-J.S. decided not to install the new work Psycho-Mapping Europe, that had been brought along, for lack of space (later in 98 it was to be included in another show in Melbourne), but did install:
+JS decided not to install the new work Psycho-Mapping Europe, that had been brought along, for lack of space (later in 98 it was to be included in another show in Melbourne), but did install:

 the Psycho-Mapping Scandinavia series in the form of a spiral, over a corner